Existential-Kernel/PogVM/docs/Documentation.md

 ---

-# Introduction
+<h2 align="center">Introduction</h2>
   ## What is it?
-      - PogCPU (add acronym here) is a virtual machine that executes x86-64 assembly code.
+    - PogVM (add acronym here) is a Virtual Machine written in C++.
 It's a hybrid between a RISC and CISC processor (or VRISC and VCISC technically speaking),

+  ## What can it do?
+    -

 ## Planning
-      - Why I chose a virtual machine as my project
+  #### Why I chose a virtual machine as my project

   - language choice
-        - C++ is fast as fuck
+      - The reason why I used C++ is because I figured it would be the best language for something as complex as a virtual machine.
+        Although I'm also fluent in javascript, C++ offers many features that are really useful when it comes to bulky system programs, and compiled languages are far better suited for a virtual machine than an interpreted language such as javascript.

     - C/C++ is good for CLIs

 # Linux environment compatibility
     ## Decision of using linux